 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 3 months after the A6000).

-Advantages of the Sony Alpha A6000:
+Arguments in favor of the Sony Alpha A6000:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.